 What part do facts and emotions play when it comes to making a sale?
-Learn when to use logic or emotion when it comes to the consumer.

 Here’s a scenario: a senior executive needs to buy a new technology solution to help his business keep up with the competition.